Lifestyle Factors - Graduate Writing Center

 - What Are Sleep Deprivation and Deficiency? (website) National Institutes of Health

 Your physical health and mental well-being have a symbiotic relationship.
-Just as you need to exercise and eat well to stay mentally balanced, relaxation can improve your physical well-being by reducing stress, decreasing inflammation, and lowering the incidence of illness.
-While relaxation can take many forms, clinical research suggests that breathing exercises, such as meditation, can lower your heart rate and blood pressure, and fend off stress hormones.
+Just as you need to exercise and eat well to stay mentally balanced, a focus on relaxation and wellness can improve your physical well-being by reducing stress, decreasing inflammation, and lowering the incidence of illness.
+Clinical research suggests that breathing exercises, such as meditation, can lower your heart rate and blood pressure and fend off stress hormones.

 - NSA Monterey Community Support Programs, including NPS Peacock Press (website) NSA Monterey

 - City of Monterey Recreation Activities Guide (website) City of Monterey Recreation Department